Geoff Horsfield: Sheffield United and loans

-Horsfield signed for Sheffield United on loan in February 2006, but appeared in just three games under manager Neil Warnock in the four-month spell.
-Both Horsfield and Warnock wanted to terminate the loan prematurely, but West Bromwich Albion had already agreed to sell the player to United at the end of the season and refused to go back on the deal.
+Horsfield signed for Sheffield United on loan in February 2006, but appeared in just three games under manager Neil Warnock in the four months.
+Horsfield and Warnock wanted to terminate the loan prematurely, but West Bromwich Albion had already agreed to sell the player to United at the end of the season and refused to return on the deal.
 The permanent transfer went through in May 2006 for a fee of £1.2 million, with Horsfield commenting that he and Warnock had resolved their differences.

 On 3 August 2006, Horsfield signed for Championship club Leeds United on loan until Christmas with a view to a permanent move.
 He made his debut on the opening day of the season, against Norwich at Elland Road, and scored his first goal in a 2–2 draw away at Queens Park Rangers three days later.
-When Dennis Wise took over as Leeds manager, Horsfield was in and out of the side and his loan was terminated in January 2007.
+When Dennis Wise took over as Leeds manager, Horsfield was in and out of the side, and his loan was terminated in January 2007.
 At the end of the January 2007 transfer window, Leicester City took Horsfield on loan for the rest of the season.
-He made his debut for the club in their 1–1 draw with Luton Town on 3 February, and scored his first goals for them in their 3–0 victory over local rivals Coventry City two weeks later.
+He made his debut for the club in their 1–1 draw with Luton Town on 3 February and scored his first goals for them in their 3–0 victory over local rivals Coventry City two weeks later.

 Horsfield's former West Bromwich Albion manager Bryan Robson became manager at Sheffield United at the start of the 2007–08 season, but Horsfield remained out of the side.
 His only appearances came in the League Cup, playing against Chesterfield in the first round and scoring against Milton Keynes Dons in the second.
 On 31 January 2008 he moved to Championship club Scunthorpe United on loan for the remainder of the season.
-He went straight into the Scunthorpe squad and made his debut against Charlton Athletic at Glanford Park; the team won 1–0 and Horsfield won the sponsors' "Man of the match" award.
+He went straight into the Scunthorpe squad and made his debut against Charlton Athletic at Glanford Park; the team won 1–0 and Horsfield won the sponsors' "man of the match" award.
 He played twelve games while on loan and was released by Sheffield United at the end of the season.

-Horsfield had a trial at Chesterfield during the summer of 2008, but rejected a move to Saltergate because he wanted to join a club closer to his home in Leicester.
+Horsfield had a trial at Chesterfield during the summer of 2008 but rejected a move to Saltergate because he wanted to join a club closer to his home in Leicester.
 He then had a trial with Kettering Town and in September began training with Walsall.